rcosta-c/rcosta-c/README.md

 <h1 align="left">Hello there👋, I'm Ruben</h1>
-<h3 align="left">Product and Interior designer for the last 15 years. </h3>
-<h3 align="left">And now diving headfirst into programming at 42Porto.
+<h3 align="left">Product and Interior designer for the last 15 years.
+And now diving headfirst into programming at 42Porto.
 Combining creativity and code for innovative solutions.</h3>

 - 📫 How to reach me **ruben.carvalho@gmail.com**